poonamst/react-poonam/README.md

 These are the very basic steps that you need to do to get going.
 Apart from these there is a lot more you can customize in this plugin.
 Kindly refer the reference mentioned above to know more optional details.

 Here is a glimpse of the warnings that you can see when you run npm start.
+Note you shall also see some warnings from the jsx-a11y plugin since it comes baked in with react projects now-a-days.

 ![alt text]()